-\$0 copayment per one-way ride to an MVP approved location 12 oneway trips maximum per calendar year 30mile limit applies per trip.
+\$0 copayment per one-way ride to an MVP approved location 24 oneway trips maximum per calendar year 30mile limit applies per trip.
 Rides must be coordinated through MVP's transportation coordinator.
 Call American Logistics at 1-855-923-4125 Monday - Friday 8 a.m. - 5 p.m. or contact the MVP Medicare Customer Care Center (numbers and hours on the back of this book).
+Out-of-Network provided by other services.